jwplayer/ihop/README.md

 2. `npm install`
 3. `npm run build`

 You will then have `ihop.js`, `ihop.js.map` and `ihop.min.js` in the `./dist` directory.
+They are UMD modules and therefore should work with the most popular module systems or as a script tag.

-The non-minified file does very verbose `console.debug` logging of every message.
+The non-minified file does very noisy `console.debug` logging of every message and is not meant to be used for anything but development.

 ## Usage